 LINKS TO OUR MUSIC HAVE BEEN PROVIDED ON THIS PAGE AND THROUGHOUT THE SITE, HOWEVER, OUR CATALOGUE IS ALSO AVAILABLE ON iTUNES, SPOTIFY, AMAZON AND ALL OTHER WELL KNOWN DIGITAL MUSIC PROVIDERS.
 SEARCH FOR BEDROCK (THE BAND IN THE SAND) OR THE BEDROCK PROJECT.

 The original band, having been around for more than 20 years, established a valued circle of friends.
 BEDROCK music is a mixture of original pop, classic rock, folk, country and instrumental songs, a sound developed over many years in the Namib desert in Namibia where the band had its roots.
 Humour is an important ingredient in our musical blend so listen out for those little touches in our songs…and don’t be afraid to be amused!
 PS – There should be something there for everyone…

-During the course of 2017, two of the band’s long serving members released an EP of seven original tracks entitled OPEN DOORS.
+Back in 2017, two of the band’s long serving members, Pete Shout and Kenny Ramage, released an EP of seven original tracks entitled OPEN DOORS.
 This album sticks to BEDROCK’s successful formula of mixing genres and giving listeners some fun and amusement.
-An example of this is the ditty, “Silly Song”, which features on this work.

 Prior to this, the band’s 2008 album, SIMPLICITY album was completely remixed and enhanced and re-released in 2016.
 This album contains many of the band’s most frequently played radio tracks such as “My Girlfriend”, as well as many digital download favs like “Wheel O’ Hearts”, “You Don’t Know”, “Moon and Dunes” and “Flower Girl”.
 If you haven’t checked SIMPLICITY out yet, do so today!